rdegges/rdegges-blog/articles/2012/how-to-have-fun-programming.md

 interest.

-Just because someone tells you that "the cloud isn't for you", it doesn't mean you should listen!
+Just because someone tells you that "the cloud isn't for you", it doesn't mean you shoud listen!

 No matter what the general consensus is--never conform.
 Make your own decisions, create your own path.
 Find out what you enjoy by trying a wide variety of things, and always try to remain optimistic.

-## Read
+Read

-![Ichigo Transforming][]
+![][5]

 Technical reading is incredibly underrated.
 Whenever you have the chance, you should spend time reading technical books.

 Not only does reading technical books help you gain a better understanding of your field--but more importantly, reading introduces you great hackers.
-There is absolutely no substitute for reading a good technical book--you'll pick up:
+There is absolutely no substitude for reading a good technical book--you'll pick up:

 -   Useful technical information.
 -   The mindset of the author.